 How to apply for licensed child care and approved recreation services.

-Finding early learning and child care programs for your child is done online through the District of Nipissing Child Care Registry.
+Finding early learning and child care programs for your child is done online through the District of Nipissing Child Care Waitlist Registry.

-Click here for a list of all licensed child care and authorized recreation programs in the District of Nipissing.
+You can also click here for a list of all licensed child care and authorized recreation programs in the District of Nipissing.

 In some cases, parents may wait months before they are able to get child care, especially with infants and toddlers.
 It is a good idea to register early – even before your child is born.